For Sale by Owner (FSBO) in Canada

 • Provincial nuances matter, especially disclosure forms, condo documentation, and measurement standards.

-• If your true aim is commission savings (not full DIY), compare flat-fee MLS®, and 1% real estate service option before committing.
+• If your true aim is commission savings (not full DIY), take time to compare flat rate realtors with one percent realtors options before committing.